JJNod88/PP1_html_css/README.md

 Fix:

 # Deployment
-* GitHub and GitPod was been used for the creating and deployment of the site.
+* GitHub and GitPod has been used for the creation and deployment of the site.
     * By using Github Pages, the site can be viewed on all devices.
 To do this I:
     * Created a Repository > Utilised GitPod to create the html and css code > commited and pushed code to update the repository in GitHub > Under settings in the Repository locate the Pages Section > Changed the source to Master Branch and Published.